Sea Trek Vietnam: Introduction

 Boat Trip to Cham Island

-After a short ride to Cua Dai Wharf, we’re briefed by our expert guide Jim, and soon we’re on open water.
+After a short ride to Cua Dai Wharf, you will be briefed by expert guide Jim, and soon on open water.
 At around fifty minutes’ duration, the boat trip to the island is a delight in itself.
 In spite of the heat there’s no haze on the skyline, and the skyscrapers of Da Nang are clearly visible in the distance.

 Clumps of land soon appear on both sides, tree-covered and uninhabited by humans.
 After half an hour, Hoi An is a faraway horizon, and Cham Island looms over us.